karanbamrah23/Induction-2025/Karan-Codes.md

  4. English class by Parneet kaur mam (2:30pm to 3:30pm)
      * Today mam started with the first unit which was about communication and mam gave us a brief description about topics of that unit.

+ # Day 20

+   1. BEEE class by Simranjeet kaur mam (9:30am to 10:30am)
+      * Today mam proceded with important derivations of resistor, inductor and capacitor and also gave us a brief description about them.

+   2. English lab (10:30am to 12:30pm)
+      * In this class mam continued with the introduction of students that were left or absent in the last class and also gave us an assignment to make.

+   3. Chemistry class by Raman mam (1:30pm to 2:30pm)
+      * Today mam proceded further with the topics of the chapter and gave us a task before starting and that task was to read topics and teach them to the students as well as to mam, which is a very fun creative activity.

+   4. English class by Parneet kaur mam (2:30pm to 3:30pm)
+       * In the lecture mam gave us an assignment to write about what type of communicator you are? and also taken our doubts about assignment and started with topics of the chapter.